-Note 24: This SFR requires the TOE to implement the cryptographic primitive for secure messaging with message authentication code over transmitted data.
-The related session keys are agreed between the TOE and the terminal as part of either the PACE protocol according to the FCS_CKM.1/DH_PACE (PACE- K{MAC}).
+Note 26: This SFR requires the TOE to implement the cryptographic primitive for secure messaging with message authentication code over transmitted data.
+The related session keys are agreed between the TOE and the terminal as part of either the PACE protocol according to the FCS_CKM.1/DH_PACE (PACE-K{MAC}).

-This SFR also covers the usage of CMAC-AES and cryptographic key size 128, 192 and 256 bits for Symmetric Authentication as it is used for Personalization.
+Informative: This SFR also applies to the usage of CMAC-AES and cryptographic key size 128, 192 and 256 bits for Symmetric Authentication as it is used for Personalization.